12 Best Waterfalls in Utah, From Local Favorites to Hidden Gems

 11. Battle Creek Falls

 You can head over to Kiwanis Park in Pleasant Grove to see this beautiful waterfall.
-The trail to Battle Creek Falls is about 0.6 miles each way and is kid-friendly.
+The hike to Battle Creek Falls is about 0.6 miles each way and is kid-friendly (you can also do a longer, moderately-challenging 4.2-mile, out-and-back hike if you continue beyond the falls).
 This easy hike may be short, but it’s full of stunning views.
 Once you reach the falls, you have the option to head down to see them from below or climb up to see them from above.
 The 50-foot waterfall is majestic from either vantage point.

 12. Farmington Creek Waterfall

 Did your favorite waterfall make the list?
-Let us know in the comments section!
+If not, be sure to tell us which ones we missed.

 Subscribe to our newsletter